billstclair/elm-html-template/README.md

 The included example application is live at [lisplog.org/elm-html-template](https://lisplog.org/elm-html-template/).

 The package contains a Markdown to JSON converter, with some extensions (`colspan` for tables and an elegant way to specify the CSS classes for tags).
-Full documentation of the JSON format and the Markdown extensions is available in the GitHub repository.
+Full documentation of the [JSON format](https://github.com/billstclair/elm-html-template/blob/master/JSON.md) and the [Markdown processor](https://github.com/billstclair/elm-html-template/blob/master/Markdown.md) is in the GitHub repository.

-I'm working on [Xossbow](https://Xossbow.com) (pronounced "Crossbow"), a commercial-quality blogging package based on `elm-html-template`.
+I'm working on [Xossbow](https://Xossbow.com) (pronounced "Crossbow"), a blogging package based on `elm-html-template`.
 The example code in this package uses JSON to represent its page content.
 Xossbow will use primarily Markdown.

 Bill St. Clair &lt;<billstclair@gmail.com>&gt;
 3 March 2017